 If that page sends you to the Apple home page, and you have to look around to find the specific product you searched for in the first place, you would probably leave.

 The same can be said for your practice.
 Don’t send people to your homepage, send them to specific service pages.

 This exchange can include a special offer or information about your PT practice in return for providing contact information.
-Client contact information can include, name, number, email and possibly phone number.
-For example, a physical therapist may offer a certain amount off a patients first visit in exchange for their contact information.
+Client contact information can include, name, number, email, and possibly phone number.
+For example, a physical therapist may offer a certain amount of a patient’s first visit in exchange for their contact information.